MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/passportforwork-csp.md

 <!-- Device-Biometrics-EnableESSwithSupportedPeripherals-Description-Begin -->
 <!-- Description-Source-DDF -->
-Enhanced Sign-in Security (ESS) isolates both biometric template data and matching operations to trusted hardware or specified memory regions, meaning the rest of the operating system cannot access or tamper with them.
-Because the channel of communication between the sensors and the algorithm is also secured, it is impossible for malware to inject or replay data in order to simulate a user signing in or to lock a user out of their machine.
+Enhanced Sign-in Security (ESS) isolates both biometric template data and matching operations to trusted hardware or specified memory regions, meaning the rest of the operating system can't access or tamper with them.
+Because the channel of communication between the sensors and the algorithm is also secured, it's impossible for malware to inject or replay data in order to simulate a user signing in or to lock a user out of their machine.
 <!-- Device-Biometrics-EnableESSwithSupportedPeripherals-Description-End -->

 <!-- Device-Biometrics-EnableESSwithSupportedPeripherals-Editable-Begin -->